Multiple listing service: United Kingdom

 The future of MLS in the UK: The future of the MLS in the UK is uncertain at the time of writing (2017).
 With most home buyers beginning property search online via nationwide property portals, it would seem that the requirement for property sharing between agencies is significantly diminished.
 Large UK property portals vastly improve liquidity in the residential real estate market by connecting buyers with agents in an information-rich environment.
 In essence, horizontal sharing of inventory between agents – formerly conducted through the MLS – is now replaced by a vertical interaction between estate agents and centralised advertising portals such as Rightmove and Zoopla.

 This said, it is not entirely inconceivable that new systems will be introduced to the market that share information horizontally across the market, not only between agents (under a fee sharing arrangement), but with other participants in the transaction such as mortgagors and surveyors.
 Moreover, UK estate agencies have shown resistance to the inflating fees charged by large property portals.
 In any case, the future of MLS in the UK will most probably be shaped by changes to competition law, consumer behaviours and the rate of technological advancement.

+Switzerland

+In Switzerland, the adoption of Multiple Listing Systems (MLS) has been growing in recent years, particularly in urban areas such as Zurich, Geneva, and Basel.
+While the Swiss real estate market is traditionally characterized by exclusive brokerage agreements, several platforms now promote MLS practices to enhance collaboration between real estate agents.
+Platforms like Properstar, ImmoScout24, and Homegate provide functionalities that allow agents to share property listings, offering buyers and sellers access to a broader range of options.
+However, the adoption of MLS in Switzerland is still less widespread compared to countries like the United States or Canada due to the fragmented nature of the local real estate market.
+Despite this, interest in MLS as a tool to improve efficiency and transparency in real estate transactions is steadily increasing.